Corrective Jaw Surgery

 People who can benefit from orthognathic surgery include those with an improper bite or jaws that are positioned incorrectly.
-Jaw growth is a gradual process and in some instances, the upper and lower jaws may grow at different rates.
-The result can be a host of problems that can affect chewing function, speech, long-term oral health and appearance.
+Jaw growth is a gradual process, and in some instances, the upper and lower jaws may grow at different rates.
+The result can be a host of problems that can affect chewing function, speech, long-term oral health, and appearance.
 Injury to the jaw and birth defects can also affect jaw alignment.
 Orthodontics alone can correct bite problems when only the teeth are involved.
-Orthognathic surgery may be required for the jaws when repositioning is necessary.
+Orthognathic surgery may be required when jaw repositioning is necessary.

 - Speech problems

 - Open bite

 - Breathing problems

 Any of these symptoms can exist at birth, be acquired after birth as a result of hereditary or environmental influences, or as a result of trauma to the face.
 Before any treatment begins, a consultation will be held to perform a complete examination with x-rays.
 During the pre-treatment consultation process, feel free to ask any questions that you have regarding your treatment.
 When you are fully informed about the aspects of your care, you and your dental team can make the decision to proceed with treatment.